elasticdotventures/dotfiles/docker.🐳/README.md

-## 鲸鱼 - Jīngyú - Docker!  🐳
+# 鲸鱼 - Jīngyú - Docker!  🐳

-The Whale is Dockers official mascot.
+The Whale is Dockers official mascot & spirit animal.
+As such the 鲸鱼 (Whale) storytime log/namespace

+## get started with b00t

 Docker creates "containers" for operating systems and installed packages.
 The containers start with a _base image_ and then are built by running a series of `RUN` commands to create _Layers_.